Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

-monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom my thoughts are @roulette; single bets on all, but one; -bet 1, -bet 2, -bet 3,.; keep it moving betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle no"-thing" is bad
+monty hall problem; iff choose a (⅓), {b,c} (⅔ = more likely to win; take the lowest value away, and the remaining is more likely to win), but how do i replicate this in the wild? i'm /thinking|planning/ to gamble my problems away… goto prison v double freedom; safer to stay c̄ first axiom my thoughts are @roulette; single bets on all, but one; -bet 1, -bet 2, -bet 3,.; keep it moving betting on what it landed on is bad; doubles are a "-thing"; maybe skip landings iff the cycle; maybe even eitherside of landings no"-thing" is bad

 maintain a list of malfunctional resources in 𝄞triplicate #cfg